 Native Hope aims to create awareness of the untold history of Native America in order to develop more understanding about the animosity between Natives and non-Natives.

 When the request came to speak to Elizabeth Renbarger and Carissa Vanderley’s 11th grade U.S. History class about Native Americans and the civil rights movement, Native Hope welcomed the opportunity.

-Kansas Middletent and Trisha Burke, Native Hope staff members, presented to the students this week sharing information on historical events and their correlation to Martin Luther King Jr.’s call for civil rights for all people.
+Native Hope staff members, presented to the students this week sharing information on historical events and their correlation to Martin Luther King Jr.’s call for civil rights for all people.